Trending News

 The USPA’s adoption of this technology signals recognition that sustainable expansion requires more than courts and tournaments – it requires systems that make the sport accessible, discoverable, and manageable at scale.

-Explore the interactive club map and find padel courts near you.
+Explore the interactive map and find padel courts near you.

 Sign Up Today and Become Part of the USPA Community